airs0urce/node-sync/README.md

 # Introduction
 node-sync is a simple library that allows you to call any asynchronous function in synchronous way.
-The main benefit is that it uses javascript-native design - Function.prototype.sync function, instead of heavy APIs which you'll need to learn.
+The main benefit is that it uses javascript-native design -
+Function.prototype.sync function for callback style fucntions and Function.prototype.syncp for functions returning promises, instead of heavy APIs which you'll need to learn.
 Also, asynchronous function which was called synchronously through node-sync doesn't blocks the whole process - it blocks only current thread!

 It built on [node-fibers](https://github.com/laverdet/node-fibers) library as a multithreading solution.